Resident234/php.net/pages/www.php.net_language.types.object.php.md

-By far the easiest and correct way to instantiate an empty generic php object that you can then modify for whatever purpose you choose:
+By far the easiest and correct way to instantiate an empty generic php object that you can then modify for whatever purpose you choose:<br><br>

 ```
 <?php $genericObject = new stdClass(); ?>
 ```

-I had the most difficult time finding this, hopefully it will help someone else!
+<br><br>I had the most difficult time finding this, hopefully it will help someone else!

 #

-In PHP 7 there are a few ways to create an empty object:
+In PHP 7 there are a few ways to create an empty object:<br><br>

 ```
 <?php